engtuncay/engtuncay.github.io/dil/sample emojis.md

 🤝 handshake (for important warning)

+---

 For Very Interesting Notes

 😯 hushed-face  (for very interesting notes )

+---

 For Check Marks

 ✔ heavy-check-mark

 ---

+Other Emojis than may be used

 👀 eyes